PyLadiesBerlin/resources/organizing/README.md

    * 40 attendees simple seating or with tables, power and internet for workshops

   ### How can I present something?
-   Send an email to berlinpyladies@mail.com or write in slack in one of the organizers.
+   Send us an email or write in slack in one of the organizers.

   ### What can I present in the meetup?
    Anything python related.
 Some things requested from atendees are: